Accessibility Statement

 Colors

-3.2 Is the contrast between the text color and its background sufficiently high?
+3.2 Is the contrast between text and background colors sufficient (except in specific cases)?

-3.3 Are colors used in interface components or graphic elements sufficiently contrasted?
+3.3 Are the colors used in interface components or graphic elements conveying information sufficiently contrasted?

 Mandatory Elements

-8.2 Is the source code valid for the specified document type?
+8.2 Is the generated source code valid according to the document type, except in specific cases?

-8.7 Are language changes indicated in the source code?
+8.7 Is every language change correctly indicated in the source code?

-8.9 Are tags avoided for presentation purposes only?
+8.9 Are tags avoided when used for presentation purposes only?

 Forms